-England vaccine passport plans ditched, Javid says
+England vaccine passport plans ditched, Sajid Javid says

 Sajid Javid told the BBC: "We shouldn't be doing things for the sake of it."

-He said they had looked at the evidence, adding: "I'm pleased to say we will not be going ahead with plans."
+He said the government had looked at the evidence, adding: "I'm pleased to say we will not be going ahead."

-It was thought the scheme would be introduced at the end of this month.
+It was thought the plan, which came under criticism from venues and some MPs, would be introduced at the end of this month.

+Under the scheme, members of the public would have been required to show proof they have had two doses of a Covid-19 vaccine in order to gain entry to clubs and other crowded events.

+The Night Time Industries Association said the plans could have crippled the industry and seen nightclubs facing discrimination cases.